-This is a very challenging movie, with very fine grain at high levels and jerky camera motion, because of zoom camera mounted on cable car and significantly shaking on road/rail bumps, maybe unstable film reel motion (or shutter interval), and low frame rate (16fps).
+This is a very challenging movie, with very fine grain at high levels and jerky camera motion, because of the zoom camera mounted on a cable car and significantly shaking on road/rail bumps, maybe unstable film reel motion (or shutter interval), and low frame rate (16fps).

 The goal of the selection was to find 10s where camera motion is moderate, with a balanced number of moving objects, decent sharpness, and a broad range of light levels, so that both encoding and grain is well exercised, and visual assessment is not too difficult.